theodoreleebrant/YARC/README.md

 # Yet another (Rust) CHIP-8 emulator

 This is a CHIP-8 emulator written in Rust.
 Done for emulation proof of concept in Orbital 2020!
+This version is for Mac OS/Linux due to sdl2 incompatibility.
+For Windows version, refer [here](www.google.com)

 Tests with games show that it works as expected.